The lineage of Shushi nu Kun

 If you look at the Yamane-Ryu version, it's the shortest of all versions.
 Even shorter than the Sho version in the Taira lineage.
 As you can read in Mark Bishop's book 'Okinawan Karate (Kobudo & Te - Teachers, Styles and Secret Techniques', Seitoku Higa (1921 - 2006), one of Masami Chinen's students, believed that the Shushi nu Kun taught in other styles is a lengthened version of Chinen's Shushi nu Kun.

+In my opinion, this is quite plausible.
 As I wrote above; if you look at the version that is practiced in Kokusaireingokai, you can see it has the same embusen as the Shogen-Ryu version and Toshihiro Oshiro's version, which both stem from Yamane-Ryu, but the techniques are executed differently.
 And the Kokusaireingokai version does not stem from the Taira lineage, but directly from Masami Chinen.

 That could mean that either Moden Yabiku, a student of Sanda Chinen, or Yabiku's student Shinken Taira, developed both Shushi nu Kun Sho and Dai, based on the original Yamane-Ryu version.